Frank-Proulx/w8_anagrams/README.md

 ## Description

 This program will prompt the user to enter two strings, either words or phrases, it filters out spaces and non letter characters in order to check only the letters.
-If the word contains no vowels it informs the user that they need to enter a real word.
+It uses the dictionary_lookup gem to check if the words are actual words.
 If the letters match exactly from the two entries it returns a string indicating they've entered anagrams.
 If no letters match it returns a string indicating antigrams.
 If none of those conditions are true it returns a string informing how many and which letters matched.

 ## Setup/Installation Requirements